SalahAkbari/TariffComparison/README.md

 o Handles exception through a middleware o Calls the appropriate function in the 'Tariff' framework o Returns the tariff response result back to the client
-* Tariff.Framework  o Defines the business exceptions and domain model validation o Defines the required data types for the framework 'Struct', 'Enum', 'Consants' o Implements the business logic o Performs the task of mapping the domain model to entity model and vice versa o Registers the Interfaces and its Implementation in to Service Collection through dependency injection
+* Tariff.Framework  o Defines the business exceptions and domain model validation o Defines the required data types for the framework like 'Consants' o Implements the business logic o Performs the task of mapping o Registers the Interfaces and its Implementation into Service Collection through dependency injection
 * Tariff.Gateway  o Validates the incoming Http request by checking for authorized JWT token in it. o Reroute the Http request to a downstream service.
 * Tariff.Client o A console client app that connects to Api Gateway, can be used to login with username, password and perform the tariff request to get the products.
 Exception Handling